pmukhin/gophp/README.md

-# gophp
-Dialect of PHP written in Go with many modern features
+## gophp is a dialect of PHP written in pure go with many modern features

 ## Exapmples